meteor/meteor/docs/client/full-api/api/accounts.md

 source that will return true once the login service is configured; you should not make login buttons visible or active until it is true.

-Ensure that your `ROOT_URL` matches the authorized domain/callback URL that you configure with the external service (for instance, if you are running Meteor behind a proxy server on port 80 or 443).
+Ensure that your [`$ROOT_URL`](#meteor_absoluteurl) matches the authorized domain and callback URL that you configure with the external service (for instance, if you are running Meteor behind a proxy server, `$ROOT_URL` should be the externally-accessible URL, not the URL inside your proxy).

 {{> autoApiBox "currentUser"}}